HomeESA by StateESA Letter Maryland

 How to Get an ESA Letter in Maryland

 We pair you with an independent mental health professional licensed in Maryland for a genuine evaluation.
-There is no charge unless you are approved, and an approved letter, carrying the provider’s Maryland license details, is usually delivered within 10–15 minutes.
+There’s no charge unless you’re approved, and an approved letter, carrying the provider’s Maryland license details, is usually delivered within 10–15 minutes.

 Telehealth means no waiting room and no commute — just a private conversation with a Maryland-licensed professional.
 The evaluation is genuine, which is the whole point; quiz-only “instant” letters are the kind Maryland landlords and several state laws treat as invalid.